-In 2013-2014, building on the recommendations of the HCW Influenza Immunization Task Group established by the former Chief Medical Officer of Health, the ministry developed a coordinated provincial-wide communications campaign ("Let's Get Fluless") to create a rallying call to increase HCW vaccination rates in health care facilities across the province.
+In 2013-2014, building on the recommendations of the HCW Influenza Immunization Task Group established by the former Chief Medical Officer of Health, the ministry developed a coordinated provincial-wide communications campaign "Let's Get Fluless" to create a rallying call to increase HCW vaccination rates in health care facilities across the province.
 Posters, banners, decals and educational materials were sent to hospitals, long-term care homes and public health units in the first year of the campaign.

 Building off the momentum of previous year's campaigns, the ministry developed a promotional, educational electronic toolkit that it shared with health care facilities for the first time in 2014-2015.
-For the 2015-2016 influenza season a revised promotional, educational electronic toolkit has been made available to hospitals, Long Term Care facilities, local public health authorities and other key health sector partners.
+For the 2016-2017 influenza season a revised promotional, educational electronic toolkit has been made available to hospitals, Long Term Care facilities, local public health authorities and other key health sector partners.
 It includes:

 - 1. The "Let's Get Fluless" Customizable Poster; - 2.
-A handout of the most important reason why health care workers should get the flu shot; and - 3.
-A fact sheet for professional staff.
+A handout of the most important reason why health care workers should get the flu shot; - 3.
+A fact sheet for professional staff. - 4.
+A poster listing the top reasons to get the flu shot.